abcamitan-btm/chatbot-using-speech/README.md

 #To run this Voice recognition bot chat

-1) Run below command in terminal
+1) Install all dependencies by running below command.

+npm install

+2) Run the node server by running below command.

 node index.js